-The real work starts after the event, as attending the event and displaying your university’s gorgeous booth are not your only goals.
+You must have worked hard to make a strong presence at the fair but the real hustle starts after the event.
+Attending the event and displaying your university’s gorgeous booth are not your only goals.
 Instead, investing in and attending an event should ensure you build strong relationships with your potential students and keep your university/school top of mind as students make their admission decisions.

 In order to make sure that the fair is successful and leaves a lasting impression on your leads, post-event engagement is a crucial step in the event planning process.
 You can establish yourself as the ideal university among potential students only with a well-planned post-event engagement strategy.
 And we are precisely here to assist you with this.